SivaranjaniSuresh/HospitalManagement/README.md

 # HospitalManagement
-Creating a Hospital Management System using Java Spring.
+Creating a Hospital Management System using Java Swing.